Jack Kiefer (statistician): Biography

 Jack Kiefer was born in Cincinnati, Ohio, to Carl Jack Kiefer and Marguerite K. Rosenau.
-He began his undergraduate studies at the Massachusetts Institute of Technology in 1942, but left after one year, taking up a position as first lieutenant in the United States Air Force during World War II.
+He began his undergraduate studies at the Massachusetts Institute of Technology in 1942, but left after one year, taking up a position as first lieutenant in the United States Army Air Forces during World War II, during which he taught about radar systems.
 In 1946, he returned to MIT, graduating with bachelor's and master's degrees in economics and engineering in 1948 under the supervision of Harold Freeman.
 He then began graduate studies at Columbia University, under the supervision of Abraham Wald and Jacob Wolfowitz, receiving his Ph.D. in mathematical statistics in 1952.

-While still a graduate student, he began teaching at Cornell University, remaining there until 1979, when he retired from Cornell and accepted a new position as Miller Research Professor in the Department of Statistics and Mathematics at the University of California, Berkeley.
+While still a graduate student, he began teaching at Cornell University in 1951.
+There was an active scene of inquiry in the fields of probability and statistics on the campus, and he became an assistant professor in 1952 and an associate professor in 1955.
 In 1957, he married Dooley Sciple, a former undergraduate student of his at Cornell, with whom he had two children.

+He was appointed a full professor in 1959.
+Courses that Kiefer taught at Cornell included "Statistics" and "Sequential Analysis and Nonparametric Inference".
+He was an editor for several academic journals during his time there.

+Kiefer was publicly active in opposition to United States involvement in the Vietnam War, in particular via tax resistance.
+A resident of Ithaca, New York, he was a member of county committees and executive committees of Liberal Party of New York for a number of years.
+In 1968, he ran for the New York State Assembly as the candidate of the Liberal Party.
+He waged what he called a "limited educational campaign" to highlight a choice beyond the two major parties, acknowledging that his prior probability of winning the election was zero.
+Incumbent Constance E. Cook was reelected, with Kiefer receiving about 4.5 percent of the vote.
+During the early 1970s, Kiefer was on a committee offering views to Cornell's board of trustees regarding socially responsible investing.

+In 1979, he accepted early retirement from Cornell and accepted a new position as Miller Research Professor in the Department of Statistics and Mathematics at the University of California, Berkeley.
 Kiefer died of a heart attack in Berkeley, California on August 10, 1981.

 Awards and honors

 Kiefer was a Fellow of the American Statistical Association and of the Institute of Mathematical Statistics, a member of the American Academy of Arts and Sciences (elected 1972) and of the United States National Academy of Sciences (elected 1975).
 From 1969–1970 he was president of the Institute of Mathematical Statistics.

-In 1973, Kiefer and Michael Fisher were the first two Cornell faculty elected as Horace White Professors.
+In 1973, Kiefer and the physicist-chemist-mathematician Michael Fisher were the first two Cornell faculty elected as Horace White Professors, a new position named after the politician and Cornell scion.